Skip to Main Content

 How to get a $300,000 mortgage

-2. Do a credit check.
-Both your credit history and your credit score will play a major part in your loan application, so pull your credit report and evaluate your standing.
+2. Do a credit check: Both your credit history and your credit score will play a major part in your loan application, so pull your credit report and evaluate your standing.
 If you have late payments, collections efforts, or other negative events on your report, you may want to work on addressing those before applying, as they could hurt your chances.

-4. Compare rates and mortgage offers.
-Next, you’ll want to compare options.
+4. Compare rates and mortgage offers: Next, you’ll want to compare options.
 Pay close attention to the interest rate and APR you’re being offered, the closing costs, and any fees the lender is charging.

-8. Get ready for closing.
-Once your loan is nearing full approval, you’ll get a closing date, which is when you’ll sign the final paperwork and receive your keys.
+8. Get ready for closing: Once your loan is nearing full approval, you’ll get a closing date, which is when you’ll sign the final paperwork and receive your keys.
 You’ll typically need proof of homeowners insurance by this day, so be sure to shop around for your policy early.

-Monthly payments for different mortgage amounts
+Monthly payments by mortgage amount

 Meet the expert: